dartess/multicoin-address-validator/generation/README_TEMPLATE.md

 The same, but due to the use of a separate validator, there is no need to send the currency.

+In this case, options cannot be a string;

 This connection can be useful if you only need to use some validators and want to save on the size of your bundle.

 Not available when connecting through a script.